Restricted Evaluator Case Study

 As a market case

-A preview of how asset formation may change in the next wave.
+A preview of how asset formation may change in the next wave of AI-native solo founders.

 Final position

 The output matters.
 The assets matter.
 The ideas matter.
-But the path itself may be the most underpriced asset of all.
+But the solo path itself — including the part that is intentionally not public — may be the most underpriced asset of all.

-Because if the full path is logged, inspectable, and rich enough, then this is not only a founder story.
+If the visible portion of the path is logged, inspectable, and rich enough, then this is not only a founder story.
 It is a case study in what the AI-native creator stack has already become.
+And the reserved layer — the methodology, the abandoned alternatives, the working decisions, the strategic context — is the layer that makes the visible portion reproducible by other founders, not just admirable.

 A real case study is not just evidence that something happened.